lowmess/phenotonic.com/source/products/growlite.reflectors.hse.md

 * Constructed of heavy-duty 22 gauge steel
 * 12” 16AWG ballast connector and 15’ lamp extension included standard
 * One (1) pair of V-hooks for mounting
-* 600-1000w HPS DE standard or high frequency lamps
+* Mogul base socket allows the HSE to use commonly available lamps